zuohl/network_proxy_flutter/README.md

 # ProxyPin

 English | [中文](README_CN.md)
-## Open source free packet capture tool，Support Windows、Mac、Android、IOS、Linux Full platform system
+## Open source free traffic capture HTTP(S)，Support Windows、Mac、Android、IOS、Linux Full platform system

 You can use it to intercept, inspect & rewrite HTTP(S) traffic, Support capturing Flutter app traffic, ProxyPin is based on Flutter develop, and the UI is beautiful and easy to use.